 In addition, his success as a conductor coupled with his minimal sense of diplomacy made him many enemies.
 Several of his peers, such as Henry Wood and Adrian Boult, found his affected nonchalance, lack of responsibility and casual poaching of their players hard to bear.

 Beecham caused further resentment – even among players of the LPO (which ultimately spurred him to form the RPO) – by spending most of World War Two in America, enjoying the adulation of critics and audiences there.
-In New York, the laudatory reviews Beecham received from Olin Downes and Virgil Thomson galled John Barbirolli, the then chief conductor of the New York Philharmonic, and provoked Toscanini into writing a letter of protest to Downes, branding Beecham as ‘that Nazi-sympathizer man’ alluding to his controversial pre-war tour of Germany with the LPO (though Beecham rescued conductor Wilhelm Furtwängler’s Jewish assistant, Berta Geissmar, by appointing her as his own).
+In New York, the laudatory reviews Beecham received from Olin Downes and Virgil Thomson galled John Barbirolli, the then chief conductor of the New York Philharmonic.
+They also provoked Arturo Toscanini into writing a letter of protest to Downes, branding Beecham as ‘that Nazi-sympathizer man’.
+This was an allusion to Beecham's controversial pre-war tour of Nazi Germany with the LPO (though Beecham rescued conductor Wilhelm Furtwängler’s Jewish assistant, Berta Geissmar, by appointing her as his own).

 Nor did Beecham help his cause by playing the old reactionary, telling a journalist in the 1940s: ‘My boy, creative music is dead.
 I have an orchestra.
 I have an opera house.
 I can find nothing new that is worth listening to.
 It is over!’
 Yet his legacy appears to have been not only unavoidable, but also nourishing.